Xela-Byte/zen_force/src/api/payment/README.md

 **Parameters:**

-- `planType`: 'basic' | 'premium'
+- `planType`: 'standard' | 'premium' | 'elite'
-  - 'basic' corresponds to the $9.99 plan
+  - 'standard' corresponds to the $9.99 plan
   - 'premium' corresponds to the $19.99 plan
+  - 'elite' corresponds to the $29.99 plan

 **Returns:**